-- 1) Permanent reinstatement of modular surface layers should be generally carried out in accordance with BS 7533. - 2) Permanent reinstatement of modules shall include all modules, which are situated within or extend beyond the effective width of the reinstatement (W) described in Section S2.1.4 and shall also include any other modules which are disturbed in the course of carrying out the excavation or reinstatement. - 3) Clean undamaged modules shall be re-used for permanent reinstatement; broken modules shall not be used for permanent reinstatement and shall be replaced. - 4) Laying course material shall be sand or mortar, to match the characteristics of the existing type and thickness.
-Unless otherwise notified by the Authority, where sand is present, laying course and jointing materials shall be in accordance with BS7533: Part 3.
-For all roads and footways, the grading of the laying course material shall be in accordance with Table D.3 Category II.
+- a) Permanent reinstatement of modular surface layers should be generally carried out in accordance with BS 7533. - b) Permanent reinstatement of modules shall include all modules, which are situated within or extend beyond the effective width of the reinstatement (W) described in Section S2.1.4 and shall also include any other modules which are disturbed in the course of carrying out the excavation or reinstatement. - c) Clean undamaged modules shall be re-used for permanent reinstatement; broken modules shall not be used for permanent reinstatement and shall be replaced. - d) Bedding material shall be sand or mortar, to match the characteristics of the existing type and thickness.
+Unless otherwise notified by the Authority, where sand is present, bedding and jointing materials shall be in accordance with BS7533: Part 3 (where bedding is referred to as laying course).
+For all roads and footways, the grading of the bedding material shall be in accordance with Table D.3 Category II.
 Jointing materials to Section D1.2, shall be applied to gaps between individual modules at the time of permanent reinstatement.
-Where mortar has been used for laying course material the Undertaker shall seek guidance from the Authority as to the specification to be used.
+Where mortar has been used for bedding material the Undertaker shall seek guidance from the Authority as to the specification to be used.
 This information shall not be unreasonably withheld.